Ammar Badwy | Posted on November 26, 2022

 And another challenge is innovation.
 Is India doing enough when it comes to innovation?
 Indian companies are not well known for their extensive R&D breakthroughs.
 Furthermore, they need to invest in digital innovation.
 If they want to remain a global pharma leader, they must take digitization seriously.
 And another thing is they have to focus on sustainability and reduce their environmental pollution.

-I’m sure India will handle it.
+I’m sure India will overcome these challenges.
 There is a reason why CEOs of large companies like Google, Microsoft, and IBM are Indian people and there is a talented new generation coming our way.
-So, if India is playing its cards wisely, the future will look bright.
+So, if India plays its cards wisely, the future will look bright.

 Read time: 6 minutes